TechPolicyLab/Data-Statements/template-v2.md

 ## H. SPEECH SITUATION AND TEXT CHARACTERISTICS

-> A description of speech situation in which the linguistic production occurred and/or the relevant text characteristics should be provided.
+> A description of the speech situation in which the linguistic production occurred and/or the relevant text characteristics should be provided.
 This schema element may also be used to describe the cultural context of the language practices collected.
 Specifications include:

 * Time and place of linguistic activity
 * Date(s) of data collection